MP Estate Planning UK

 Current Inheritance Tax Rates

-The standard Inheritance Tax rate is 40%, but it’s only applied to the portion of the estate that exceeds the nil-rate band of £325,000.
-For example, if an estate is valued at £425,000, the tax would be calculated on the £100,000 above the threshold, resulting in a tax liability of £40,000.
+The standard Inheritance Tax rate is 40%, applied only to the portion of the estate exceeding the nil rate band of £325,000.
+A reduced rate of 36% applies where 10% or more of the net estate is left to qualifying charities.
+For example, if an estate is valued at £425,000, the tax is calculated on the £100,000 above the threshold, resulting in a liability of £40,000 at the standard rate.

 Estate ValueTax RateTax Liability